- Radical Islamist group in Syria is warned to accept arbitration or leave country

 Earlier this month, even top al Qaeda leader Ayman al-Zawahiri weighed in on the situation, and the group's central leadership posted a notice online saying ISIS "is not a branch of the al Qaeda group."

-The order to leave came shortly after a suicide bombing allegedly carried out by ISIS killed a mediator representing al-Zawahiri in northern Syria.
+The order comes just two days after a suicide bombing allegedly carried out by ISIS killed a mediator representing al-Zawahiri in northern Syria.